ubu13/unixai/README.md

 # UNIXAI - The MINI JARVIS 🤖

-An Intelligent WhatsApp-to-System Interface & Autonomous AI Orchestrator.
+**An Intelligent WhatsApp-to-System Interface & Autonomous AI Orchestrator.**

-A headless WhatsApp Web automation engine integrated with advanced AI (Gemini, Groq, Ollama), designed to serve as a remote gateway for desktop control and intelligent system assistance
+A headless WhatsApp Web automation engine integrated with advanced AI (Gemini, Groq, Ollama), designed to serve as a remote gateway for desktop control and intelligent system assistance.

 ## 🚀 Quick Start